istrate/rhce_rhel_8/sample_exam_2/questions.md

 ansible4.hl.local
 ansible5.hl.local
 ```
-Note: if the FQDN of any inventory host changes, re-running the playbook should update the file with the new val
+Note: if the FQDN of any inventory host changes, re-running the playbook should update the file with the new value